 Learn everything about Chateau Ducluzeau Haut Medoc with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Ducluzeau History, Overview

 The creation of Chateau Ducluzeau dates back to the late 17th century when the estate was founded by the Ducluzeau family.
 After the sale to the Astien family in 1870, the property remained in the hands of the same family through direct descendants until it was handed down to Monique Rochette Borie in 1976.

 Chateau Ducluzeau really is a family-owned, Medoc estate as Monique Rochette Borie was born at Chateau Ducluzeau.
 In fact, she grew up at the estate as well.

 The modern era for Chateau Ducluzeau begins when the vineyards started to be managed by Bruno Borie, the son of Monique Rochette Borie.
 If the name Borie sounds familiar to you, it should.
 Bruno Borie is best known as the owner of Chateau Ducru Beaucaillou in St. Julien.
 Bruno Borie also owns Chateau Fourcas Borie in Listrac.

 The 10 hectare Left Bank vineyard of Chateau Ducluzeau is planted to 90% Merlot and 10% Cabernet Sauvignon.
 This gives Chateau Ducluzeau the highest concentration of Merlot planted in the Listrac appellation, as well as one of the highest percentages of Merlot planted in the entire Left Bank of Bordeaux!